S-Mircea/euroconnect/README.md

 ## Project Overview

-This is a university project for **COMP 1815 JVM Programming Languages** that implements a telecommunications network optimization system for connecting European capitals.
+This is a university project that implements a telecommunications network optimization system for connecting European capitals.
 The project uses Kruskal's algorithm to find the minimum spanning tree (MST) to determine the most cost-effective way to lay telecommunications cables between European cities.

 ## What it does